Park it. Charge it. Earn from it.

 Your Cybercab pulls in between rides.
 We park it.
 We charge it.
 We reset it.
 One car or fifty — same job, every time.

-Monthly retainerCybercab uses inductive charging only — no plug.
+Cybercab uses inductive charging only — no plug.
 We host the pads.
 Pulling into the dock automatically charges your car.
 No supercharger detours, no home install.

-Per-session · cost-plus pricingInterior wash between rides.
+Interior wash between rides.
 Sensor cleaning.
 Software updates pushed and verified.
 Then your car goes back on the network — Tesla’s, ours, parcel routes by Month 6.

-Monthly retainer + 15% of faresA Cybercab depot is a physical facility that handles the between-rides work for a fleet of Tesla Cybercabs — parking, charging, cleaning, dispatch coordination, and incident response.
+A Cybercab depot is a physical facility that handles the between-rides work for a fleet of Tesla Cybercabs — parking, charging, cleaning, dispatch coordination, and incident response.
 Tesla makes the cars; depot operators like DockDuty run the operations layer underneath.
+We go deeper on what an AV depot actually does on the blog.
 If you own a fleet of Cybercabs (one car or fifty), a depot is the difference between earning passively and running a logistics business on the side.

 Physical depot vs. fleet management software: software platforms manage data about your fleet.
 A physical Cybercab depot actually parks, charges, and dispatches the cars.
 DockDuty is a depot operator — building the lots, on-site charging, cleaning operations, and 24-hour incident response.
 We’re not a SaaS dashboard with a logo.

 Florida-first, then spread out fast: Our first dock opens in Orlando in Q3 2026.
 Miami breaks ground when Orlando is ~80% reserved (5–10 stalls left of 50).
 Once the Orlando operating playbook is proven, Miami and Tampa can be in build-out in parallel — we don’t wait for sequential triggers.
 Florida has the most permissive autonomous-vehicle law in the country (FS §316.85); from there we expand wherever the Cybercab market opens.
 Every new metro that turns on autonomous-vehicle ride-hailing needs a depot operator, and we’re built to follow the cars.
+If you’re weighing the options today, we walk through where to park your fleet of Cybercabs on the blog.

 The dashboard, the map, the per-vehicle commands — all live in production right now.
 This isn’t a screenshot.
 It’s the real owner platform with sample fleet data so you can poke around without an account.